 How to Make Gluten-Free Puff Pastry

-I’ll walk you through how to make a quick and simple gluten-free puff pastry dough so you can enjoy this wonderful treat again.
+I’ll walk you through how to make a quick and straightforward gluten-free puff pastry dough so you can enjoy this wonderful treat again.

 Step #1: Prepare the Dough